Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we revisit the simple seed matching-based weakly supervised text classification method and show that if its pseudo-labels are properly debiased, it can achieve state-of-the-art accuracy on many popular datasets, outperforming more sophisticated types of weak supervision.
 Specifically, our controlled experiments show that confidence-base selection of seed matching-based pseudo-labels is ineffective largely because of the label bias injected by the simple, yet erroneous seed-match rule.
-We propose two effective debiasing methods, seed deletion and random deletion.
-Random deletion does not assume the availability of seed words or the knowledge of pseudo-labeling rules, and therefore, can be potentially generalized to more sophisticated weak supervision methods.
+We propose two effective debiasing methods, seed deletion, and random deletion, which can mitigate the label bias and significantly improve seed matching-based weakly supervised text classification.

-As future work, we plan to extend this random deletion methodology to more problems and methods.
-For example, for weakly supervised text classification, we will check its application in more sophisticated weak supervision and weakly-supervised training frameworks.
-It will also be interesting to attempt to develop a backdoor defense framework around this random deletion idea.
-Moreover, we want to explore more powerful generic debiasing methods.
+In future work, we plan to extend this debiasing methodology to broader problems and methods.
+For example, for weakly supervised text classification, we wish to explore a generalization of the debiasing strategy to more sophisticated types of weak supervision.
+It will also be interesting to develop a backdoor defense framework around the proposed methods, especially random deletion.